 CRA has established an annual recruiting and admissions cycle, which includes a reasonable time for all of the following: (1) outreach and marketing, (2) orientation sessions for students and parents, (3) an admissions application period, (4) an admissions lottery, if necessary, and (5) enrollment.
 CRA may fill vacancies or openings that become available after this process using either a waiting list or any other non-discriminatory process.

-Community Roots Academy has developed a standardized application form required of all prospective students, which includes an information sheet detailing the educational philosophy, discipline policy, and parent participation plan of Community Roots Academy.
-Parents/legal guardians must sign the application form and are encouraged to sign the information sheet signifying that they agree to sign a binding contract to abide by those policies should their child be admitted to the school, though willingness to sign the information sheet will in no way influence the admissions process.
+Community Roots Academy has developed a standardized application form required of all prospective students.
 Applications for admission are made available in December of the previous year and will are due by the third Friday in March.
 CRA holds at least three parent information meetings between January and March, annually so parents can learn more about the school before they apply.
+When students enroll they receive a student handbook detailing school philosophy, discipline, policy and parent participation.

 LOTTERY